How to Create a Meditation Altar

 On your journey to find the perfect sacred space, you’ll likely want somewhere private.
 It can be indoors in a quiet corner of your bedroom or outdoors under a covered area or spare building.
 What area of your home do you feel most drawn to and relaxed within?
 It may be your kitchen, with the warmth of love and the smell of freshly cut herbs.
 Perhaps it is by your garden.
 Remember, your sacred space can simply be the corner of a nightstand.
 It’s about the energy that you’ll cultivate in the space.

 The direction of the altar may be important to you to consider too.
-Your altar may face east, as the sun rises on a new day or a new beginning.
-The altar may face west, as the sun sets into a quiet night symbolizing solitude and stillness within.
+Your altar may face East, as the sun rises on a new day or a new beginning.
+The altar may face West, as the sun sets into a quiet night symbolizing solitude and stillness within.
 The direction of the altar may be aligned with certain elements as well: North as Earth, East as Air, West as Water or South as Fire.
-A direction of your altar does not have to be chosen.
-It's about what resonates with you and why.
+The direction of your altar does not have to be chosen.
+It’s about what resonates with you and why.